 In a comparison of workload automation against RPA, the verdict from EMA is that workload automation includes better end-to-end process management with audit controls and change management, and more developer integration.
 The analyst goes as far as to say more than a third (35%) of RPA use cases might be better addressed with workload automation.

 Modern workload automation solutions are built using a flexible and adaptable architecture.
 Current trends show that organizations are moving towards using fewer automation tools that have broader capabilities.

 One aspect of digital transformation has been for organizations to continue to move IT resources to public and private clouds while maintaining others in physical and virtual environments.
-Cloud computing solutions work alongside a wide range of other applications in the modern enterprise.
+Multi-cloud environments work alongside a wide range of other applications in the modern enterprise.
 This hybrid cloud approach removes some of the heavy lifting for IT operations but adds some complexity.
-Many leading organizations have achieved the greatest value along with a reduction in IT complexity so by implementing identifiable components of the IT enterprise as-a-service, including infrastructure and platforms as-a-service.
+Many leading organizations have achieved the greatest value along with a reduction in IT complexity by implementing identifiable components of the IT enterprise as-a-service, including infrastructure and platforms as-a-service.

-Software-as-a-Service (SaaS) delivers software (usually an application) to users over the internet for a subscription fee--just like a utility such as electricity or water.
+Software-as-a-Service (SaaS) delivers software (usually an application) to users over the internet for a subscription fee–just like a utility such as electricity or water.
 SaaS doesn’t require installations, security management or updates.
-It reduces the costs and work of much of what IT manages in an on-premises environment.
+It reduces the costs and work of much of what IT teams manage in an on-premises environment.
 This eliminates all the infrastructure, platform and software management tasks required for on-premises, virtual machine or cloud-based IT solutions.
-It's all about delivery of results.
+It’s all about delivery of results.